hashicorp/consul/website/source/docs/upgrade-specific.html.md

 This page is used to document those details separately from the standard upgrade flow.

+## Consul 1.6.0

+#### Removal of Deprecated Features

+Managed proxies (which have been [deprecated](/docs/connect/proxies/managed-deprecated.html) since Consul 1.3.0) have now been [removed](/docs/connect/proxies.html).
+Before upgrading, you will need to migrate any managed proxy usage to [sidecar service registrations](/docs/connect/registration/sidecar-service.html).

 ## Consul 1.4.0

 There are two major features in Consul 1.4.0 that may impact upgrades: a [new